 Associate Director of Undergraduate Studies: Phone: (919) 660-1518 E-mail: email@example.com Office: 1222 French Family Science Center

 Assistance in all matters concerning careers may be obtained at the Career Center on Duke Campus.
 Services available at the Career Center (Bay 5, Smith Warehouse, 2nd floor) include preparation of resumes and cover letters and preparation for interviews, etc.

 For information on getting into Medical School, see the website at health professions.

 Majors who are interested in Graduate Schools should become familiar with the Pregraduate Office which provide information on the decision to go to graduate school, preparation, applying including Timeline for application, and funding.
 In the case of funding for chemistry graduate schools, you usually can get a fellowship and employment in a chemistry department so that funding should not be a major concern.

 If you are a senior and will be graduating in December of this year or May of next year, it is time to plan for your future.
 Below are some procedures and resources that may be of specific help to you.

-If you intend to pursue medical school or a related area, you should be registered with the Health Professions Advising Center, 011 Allen Building and should be working closely with Dean Daniel Scheirer and his staff.
+If you intend to pursue medical school or a related area, you should be registered with the Health Professions Advising Center, 011 Allen Building and should be working closely with their advising staff.

 If you intend to get a job in the field of chemistry or a related area, you should be registered with the Career Center located in Smith Warehouse, Bay 5, second floor.
 They have computer listings of companies that will be interviewing on campus, job openings, etc. They have sessions on writing resumes and can provide practice in interviewing techniques.
 They also have a library containing both books and videotapes dealing with careers.
 If you are interested in employment, you should immediately contact the Career Center.
 You need to get involved in writing a resume, working on interview techniques, arranging for interviews, etc.